Blueforcer/awtrix3/docs/dev.md

 Ok, now they are no longer hidden :).
 This section contains small setting options that the majority of users do not change or change very rarely and therefore saved the effort of creating an elaborate settings interface.

+All features are only loaded at boot.
+So you have to restart awtrix after modifying.

 Create a `dev.json` in your filemanager.

 ## JSON Properties